 While plant explosions often cause severe burn injuries and head trauma on the premises, nearby residents who were victimized by the blast can suffer more than just structural damage.

 The blast reportedly caused houses to rock off their foundations, ceilings to collapse, and walls to fall in; all of which can cause severe injuries to those inside.

-At the Nava Law Group, P.C., our Houston, Texas Plant explosion attorneys have the experience injury victims need to pursue the negligent party responsible for their injuries, so they can seek the care they deserve.
+At the Nava Law Group, P.C., our Houston, Texas Plant explosion attorneys have the experienced injury victims need to pursue the negligent party responsible for their injuries, so they can seek the care they deserve.

 If you or a loved one has been hurt in a Houston plant explosion, contact our Houston, Texas personal injury attorneys today at (713) 218-2424 to discuss your injuries and our unique strategy for holding each party who caused the blast responsible for your financial recovery.